gethop-dev/hop-documentation/docs/source/reference/aws-infrastructure/main.rst

 +++++++++

 * ``<resource-name-prefix>-rds-monitoring-role``: role to allow the
-  RDS instances have enhanced monitoring.
+  RDS instances to have enhanced monitoring.
 * ``<resource-name-prefix>-aws-elasticbeanstalk-service-role``:
   service role for the Elastic Beanstalk applications.
 * ``<project-name>-dev-role``: role with access to the AWS resources